MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/Azure_Data_Factory/Azure_SQL_To_Blob_Storage.md

 A pipeline in Azure Data Factory extracts the data from Azure SQL Database and writes it to a specified container in Azure Blob Storage in CSV format.

-## Step 1 - Setting Up Azure Datafactory in the Azure Portal
+## Step 1 - Setting Up Azure Data Factory in the Azure Portal

 - Login to portal.azure.com and open Data Factories
 - Select Create